 On a bike, you can cycle on any road open to normal traffic, aside from motorways.
 It’s actually legal to ride on a dual carriageway, but it’s not pleasant, so is generally best avoided if possible.
 Some of the best on-road riding routes will be quieter ‘C’ roads shown in light yellow or white on maps.
 You cannot ride on most pavements, unless they are specifically designated as a shared use pavement, with a ‘bike’ sign at the start.
 It’s a £30 fine if you are caught doing so.
 You are allowed to push a bike on a pavement, or to use a pedestrian crossing.
 Some roads will have a specific cycle lane, designated with a bike symbol and sometimes a different colour.

 You can also ride off-road on designated cycle routes and bridleways.
 One of the best ways to find cycle routes is the National Cycle Network on OS Maps – this shows a network of on and off-road trails, marked by orange dots on an Explorer map (green dots and circles on the Landranger maps).
+Select the National Cycle Network layer on OS Maps web to discover these family-friendly cycle routes.
 You can also ride on any bridleway, Byway open to all traffic or a Restricted byway, designated by a longer dashed green line (Explorer maps) or purple line (Landranger maps).

 If you are in the country, follow the Countryside Code: